Learning Nonholonomic Dynamics with Constraint Discovery: Learning the Rolling Disk Dynamics

 \subsection{Results}

-The neural network chosen for this task is a Feed-forward Neural Network with 3 hidden layers and a hidden dimension of 10.
-Each hidden layer has a linear layer and a nonlinear layer of the \textit{Tanh} function, and the last nonlinear layer is chosen to be the normalization function that generates a normalized vector to avoid zero output.
-The training set is calculated by the explicit solution \eqref{eq:sol_vel} and \eqref{eq:sol} with random constants $\Omega$, $\omega$, $R$, $x_0$ and $y_0$, in the time ranging from $0$ to $20 \, sec$ with a step size of $0.01 \, sec$.
-The entire training process involves $3000$ epochs\footnote{Code can be found on \url{https://github.com/Wangbaiyue007/learning-rolling-penny}.}.
-The program was carried out with PyTorch packages.
+The neural network chosen for this task is a Feed-forward Neural Network\footnote{Code can be found on the \href{https://github.com/Wangbaiyue007/learning-rolling-penny/tree/hamel}{GitHub} page.} with 3 hidden layers and a hidden dimension of 20.
+Each hidden layer has a linear layer and a nonlinear layer of the \textit{Sine()} function, and the last nonlinear layer is chosen to be the \textit{ELU()} function that allows near zero output.
+The training set is calculated as described in Section \ref{sec:rolling-penny} with random system parameters $I, J, m, R$ and initial conditions, in the time ranging from $0$ to $20 \, sec$ with a step size of $0.01 \, sec$.
+The entire training process involves $2000$ epochs.
+The program was carried out with \textit{PyTorch} and \textit{torchdiffeq} \cite{chen2019neuralode}.

-\subsubsection{Learning on $\mathrm{SE}(2)$}
+\subsubsection{Learning on $\mathbb{R} \times SE(2)$}

-The neural network designed for the $\mathrm{SE}(2)$ group has an input of the entire configuration $Q$ and an output of a normalized 3-dimensional vector that lies in $T_q\mathrm{Orb}_{G1}$ in \eqref{eq:Tq_G1}.
-Based on \eqref{eq:Phi_SE2}, the pushforward operator from $\mathfrak{se}(2)$ to $\mathfrak{X}(Q)$ is